Jess Thorup: Copenhagen

 In early November 2020, Thorup received an offer from Copenhagen to become their new head coach, after their former manager Ståle Solbakken had been dismissed on 10 October.
 At Thorup's request, his contract was terminated by Genk.
 Thorup signed a contract in Copenhagen until the summer of 2024.

 In his first season as manager of Copenhagen he guided the club to a third place finish in the Danish Superliga.
 This meant that the club participated in the inaugural season of the UEFA Conference League, and Thorup led his team to the Round of 16, in which they were defeated by PSV Eindhoven.

 His second season in charge of Copenhagen ended with the club being crowned as Danish champions after winning the 2021–22 Danish Superliga.

 The 2022–23 Danish Superliga started poorly for the club, but they managed to qualify for the 2022–23 UEFA Champions League after defeating Trabzonspor 2–1 on aggregate.
 Howerver, on 20 September 2022, Copenhagen announced that the club had parted ways with Thorup as their head coach, due to the poor start to the Superliga season.

 FC Augsburg

 He was appointed as the new head coach of FC Augsburg on 15 October 2023.
 Thorup took over the club in 15th place and managed to guide them to an 11th place in his first season.

 In the 2024–25 Bundesliga season, he guided the team to a 12th place.
 However, on 23 May 2025 he was sacked by the club citing "for the further development and direction of our club" as the reason.

 Al Ahly

-On 8 October 2025, Thorup became the head coach of Egyptian Premier League club Al Ahly, signing a two-and-a-half-year contract.
+On 8 October 2025, Thorup was appointed head coach of Al Ahly, signing a two-and-a-half-year contract.

+On 4 June 2026, Al Ahly announced Thorup's departure following a disappointing season in which the club failed to win any major trophies and did not qualify for the CAF Champions League for the first time since the 2001–02 season.
+During his tenure, Al Ahly were eliminated in the Round of 32 of the Egypt Cup by We SC, a team from the Egyptian Second Division A, and were knocked out of the Champions League in the quarterfinals after a 4–2 aggregate defeat to Espérance de Tunis.

+Return to Genk

+On 14 July 2026, it was announced that Thorup would return as manager of Belgian Pro League club Genk.